core-wg/oscore/draft-ietf-core-object-security.md

    |      |      |         Payload: [{"OFF"}, <Tag>]
    |      |      |
 ~~~~~~~~~~~
-{: #get-protected-sig title="Indication of CoAP GET protected with OSCOAP.
+{: title="Indication of CoAP GET protected with OSCOAP.
 The brackets [ ... ] indicate a COSE object.
 The brackets { ... \} indicate encrypted data." }
 {: artwork-align="center"}

 Since the unprotected request message (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.